prismatic-io/prism-mcp/README.md

 ### With Cursor

 You can configure available MCP Servers via `Cursor Settings` > `MCP Tools`, then add the above config to your `mcp.json` file.

+### With VS Code / GitHub Copilot

+Add the above config to the `.vscode/mcp.json` in your workspace, or the global `mcp.json` file (accessible via the "Add MCP Server..." option in the Command Palette).

+### Other tools

+If your agent of choice is not listed, please reference their official documentation for setup instructions.

 ## License